Training Philosophy

 About

-I have been training horses since 2016, and dogs for as long as I can remember.
+I have been training horses since 2016, and working with dogs for as long as I can remember.
 I moved to Okinawa in May 2025 with my wonderful husband, Bo, and my furry lifeline, Roo.

 In addition to being my Service Dog, Roo holds her AKC Trick Dog Novice, Intermediate, and Advanced titles, VHMA title, and FIT DOG Bronze title.
 You’ll find us out and about exploring nature, doing beginner bitework, and enjoying sunsets.

-Trainer, Philosophy, FAQ
+Trainer, Philosophy, FAQs

 Meet the Trainer